ASEM000/atomic-flashcards/README.md

 And topic prompt:

-> How does the spectral theorem connect symmetry and positive definiteness?
+> Test my understanding of the spectral theorem.

-The plugin outputs flashcards like:
+The plugin generates flashcards like:

 Q: In what way does the spectral theorem connect the symmetry and positive definiteness of a matrix to its eigenvalue spectrum?